Todd Gilcrist Jr.

 Todd Conrad Gilcrist Jr. (born February 20, 1989) is an American college football coach.
-He is the offensive coordinator and wide receivers coach for Averett University, positions he has held since 2025.
+He most recently served as the offensive coordinator and wide receivers coach for Averett University, positions he held in 2025.
 He was the head football coach for the University of Chicago from 2022 to 2023.
 He also coached for Maine Maritime, Thiel, Carnegie Mellon, Columbia, and Holy Cross.
 He played college football for Duquesne and Pittsburgh.